-- Schemes will be prioritised and a programme will be developed for changes to parking management for approval by Cabinet in July 2017.
+- Schemes will be prioritised and a programme will be developed for changes to parking management for approval by Cabinet.

 - Officers will also consider opportunities to change CPZ boundaries in order to improve parking availability and consistency in operational controls in the area.

 - Any changes will be dependent on a full and formal consultation process.